plant-microct-tools/leaf-traits-microct/README.md

 [logo]: https://github.com/mattjenkins3/3DLeafCT/blob/add_changes/imgs_readme/leaf1.png "translucent epidermis with veins" -->

 This repository combines the most up-to-date code for the segmentation and leaf traits analysis.
 The leaf segmentation project has been initiated by [Mason Earles](https://github.com/masonearles/3DLeafCT) and expanded by [Matt Jenkins](https://github.com/mattjenkins3/3DLeafCT).
-The current version has been edited by [Guillaume Théroux-Rancourt](https://github.com/gtrancourt).
+The current version has been edited by [Guillaume Théroux-Rancourt](https://github.com/gtrancourt) with [these changes from the previous version](#changes-made-to-the-previous-version).
 All leaf traits analysis were contributed by Guillaume Théroux-Rancourt.

 ### Go directly to the procedure for specific tools